metaplex-foundation/mpl-candy-machine/programs/candy-guard/README.md

 }
 ```

-The `RedeemedAmount` guard stops the mint when the number of `items_redeemed` of the Candy Machine reaches the configured `maximum` amount.
+The `RedeemedAmount` guard stops the mint when the number of `items_redeemed` of the Gumball Machine reaches the configured `maximum` amount.

 ### `SolPayment`